javirudolph/whitetailedSIRS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of whitetailedSIRS is to …
+The goal of whitetailedSIRS is to provide a simple package to generate epidemic projections in white tailed deer populations using a **S**usceptible-**I**nfected-**R**ecovered-**S**usceptible (SIRS) modeling framework.
+The outputs of this package are ggplot friendly, and for the most part, we use a list-column workflow when working with multiple simulations.

 ## Installation